MarsBased/marsbased-website-old/_posts/2015-12-28-How-To-Build-CSS-Grids-Floats-VS-Inline-Blocks.markdown

 But if, suddenly, we want to have 4 columns, we have to change that rule as well.
 This is not ideal.

-## Inline Blocks
+###Inline Blocks###

 As we've seen, using floated elements has its quirks or may not be an option for you, so let's see how you can use `inline-block` as an alternative.

-Just to give you a quick intro, `display: inline-block;` makes elements flow like text, though each one will still be a block (in contrast, if you use `display: inline;` your elements will flow like text but will not have width or height, only the dimensions of its contents).
+Just to give you a quick intro, `display: inline-block;` makes elements flow like text though each one will still be a block (in contrast, if you use `display: inline;` your elements will flow like text but will not have width or height, only the dimensions of its contents).
 This means that elements put side-by-side will display side-by-side as long as they fit within their parent.

 That said, let's do this: